Chhaya O Chhobi

-Chhaya O Chhobi is an Indian Bengali language drama film directed by Kaushik Ganguly and produced by Nispal Singh under the banner of Surinder Films.
-The film features Abir Chatterjee, Koel Mallick, Ritwick Chakraborty, Churni Ganguly and Priyanka Sarkar in lead roles. the film's story was written by director Kaushik Ganguly.
-This film marks the comeback of Koel Mullick after a 2 year hiatus.
+Chhaya O Chhobi (transl.
+Shadow and Image) is an Indian Bengali language drama film directed by Kaushik Ganguly and produced by Nispal Singh under the banner of Surinder Films.
+The film features Abir Chatterjee, Koel Mallick, Ritwick Chakraborty, Churni Ganguly and Priyanka Sarkar in lead roles.
+The film's story was written by director Kaushik Ganguly.
+This film marks Koel Mullick's comeback after a 2-year hiatus.

 Plot

 Maya, an Indian who has grown up in London, comes to Darjeeling to shoot her first ever Bengali film.
 The shoot was continuing unhindered until one fine morning, when Rai, the female lead of the film, is nowhere to be found.
 Even her fiancé and the male lead of the film, Arindam, has no clue, leaving everyone worried.
 The shoot is stalled until Rai decides to come back.
 Meanwhile, Rai ends up at a secluded resort amidst the jungles.
 For company, she only has the driver of her car, Jeetu.

 As new friendships emerge and old ties are wounded, perhaps there is an old bond somewhere in the past, that gets mended as well.
 An entire film unit puts up at a heritage hotel in the lap of Himalayas while a love story opens up a new chapter as the shoot goes on.

 Twist: Arindam asks Rai to disappear for few days so that producer will get her due cleared as early as possible.
 In the meanwhile, Arindam sleeps with Mou.
 Jeetu steals Mou's phone, where he sees their personal pictures and messages.
 He shares this with Rai.
 Rai breaks all the ties with Arindam.
 To conclude it is shown that Jeetu was Rai's classmate.
 He was keeping few stuffs in her room to evoke her childhood memories.